hkotek/hkotek.com/research.md

 * The syntax and semantics of "the same." (with Martin Hackl)

-* The syntax and semantics of DP-internal "only."
+* The syntax and semantics of DP-internal "only." (with Michael Yoshitaka Erlewine)

 Upcoming and recent conferences
 -------------------------------
 * Against a feature driven view of wh-movement.
 Deutsche Gesellschaft für Sprachwissenschaft (DGfS) 37, workshop: “What drives syntactic computation?
 Alternatives to formal features,” Leipzig, March, 2015.

 * A new compositional semantics for wh-questions.
 Linguistic Society of America (LSA) 89, Portland, Oregon, January 2015.